 - Reach out to a study partner.
 Lastly, even though you may be training entirely online, it doesn’t mean you have to sacrifice a tried and true study method, the study group.

 Learning with others is a great way to help facilitate your experience.
-Reach out to a mentor or someone in the medical profession.
+Reach out to a mentor or someone in the medical profession for anatomy and physiology study tips.
 Ask them to help you study regularly or when you are faced with a difficult concept to learn.